MoiColl/Tree_of_life_2020/Week43/friday/README.md

         + `Jukes-Cantor` to get dN, dS
     - `Substitutions to Include` to either `Synonymous only` (Sd, pS, dS) or `Nonsynonymous only` (Nd, pN, dN) depending on what you want to compute

-You have to fill up a table like this:
+By repeating the steps above, you have to fill up a table like this:

 |      Data     |          Method         | R | S | N | Sd | Nd | pS | pN | dS | dN | w = dN/dS |
 |---------------|-------------------------|---|---|---|----|----|----|----|----|----|-----------|